bobleesj/Course_UIKit_Fundamentals_with_Bob/1000/1100/1107_subscripts.md

 ## Conclusion
 Great, Now do you know what I mean by creating a shortcut?
 I'm sure now you do.
 I told you so.
 However, subscripts can be quite misleading because there is no name to it.
 As a result, it might confusion if your teammate starts to read your code, and he/she might get confused.
 So make sure, don't use it too often.
 Somtimes, it might be better for you to use a property or method for clarity.
 An Apple engineering once said, brevity is not the worthwhile goal.
-Communication is important because programming langauge is not only the way humans talk to computers, but also between a human to human.
+Communication is important because programming language is not only the way humans talk to computers, but also between a human to human.

 #### Stay Connected
-If you'd like to be on my mailing list and receive personal updates on upcoming books and courses, feel free to send me an email at `bobleesj@gmail.com`
+I focus on building a long-term relationship with you.
+Feel free to follow on my social media for personal updates and engagement.
+You may see what my daily activity is like on Instagram.

 <p>
 <a href="http://bobthedeveloper.io"><img src="https://img.shields.io/badge/Personal-Website-333333.svg"></a>
 <a href="https://facebook.com/bobthedeveloper"><img src="https://img.shields.io/badge/Facebook-Like-3B5998.svg"></a> <a href="https://youtube.com/bobthedeveloper"><img src="https://img.shields.io/badge/YouTube-Subscribe-CE1312.svg"</a> <a href="https://twitter.com/bobleesj"><img src="https://img.shields.io/badge/Twitter-Follow-55ACEE.svg"></a> <a href="https://instagram.com/bobthedev